connordstagliano/osProject3/devlog.md

   offset during each recruive search functionc call.

 ### 12/7/2024 3:28pm MAJOR BUGFIX
   Fixed previous bug by changing offset from blockID * 512 to (blockID - 1) * 512.
 Changes have been committed, and this completes the search functionality.

 ## 12/7/2024 5:55pm SESSION 3
   Took a break, will attempt to finish project this session.
 Just need to implement load and extract features, as well as finish some input validation checks.

+## 12/7/2024 7:25pm FINAL COMMIT
+  Adding my final commit after this entry.
+Added both load and extract functionalty, and implemented input validation everywhere I could find that needed it.
+As far as final thoughts about my program:
+  I only created two classes, the Menu and the IndexManger, where the latter contains all functionalties relating to the index file.
+If I were to do this again, I would take more time at the beginning to divide up the methods further into more specialized classes, which would have allowed for easier debugging.
+There are only two bugs that I know about, one major and one minor.
+The major bug refers to the extract method only extracting data from the final block.
+I feel the solution to this lies once again the in offset calculations for reading each pair from the file, but I was unsuccessful in correcting the error.
+The minor bug refers to printing an empty index, which correctly prints the header of the file, but then prints a ghost block one with a garbage block id.
+I feel as 90% of the functionalties work correctly.